egonw/cdkbook/protein.i.md

-The <class>IStrand</class> and <class>IMonomer</class> interfaces provide functionality to access specific properties, but also extend the `IAtomContainer` interface, as depicted in Figure XX.
+The <class>IStrand</class> and <class>IMonomer</class> interfaces provide functionality to access specific properties, but also extend the `IAtomContainer` interface, as depicted in Figure <xref>strandmonomerClass</xref>.
 Both provide access to a name for the entity as well as a type:

 <code>BioNameType</code>